 Fructose Can Cause Your Blood Pressure to Skyrocket

 The first thing you need to do is remove all grains and sugars from your diet, particularly fructose, until both your weight and your blood pressure have normalized.
-Eating sugars and grains — including any type of bread, pasta, corn, potatoes, or rice — will cause your insulin levels and your blood pressure to remain elevated.
+Eating sugars and grains — including any type of bread, pasta, corn, potatoes.
+Rice — will cause your insulin levels and your blood pressure to remain elevated.

 This is significant because the average American now consumes 70 grams of fructose EVERY day!